 During the Great Depression, 1929-1939, basalt rock from the mesa was also used extensively for building construction under jobs programs of the Works Progress Administration (WPA).
 Whitewashed basalt rocks were used to form the famous hillside landmark sign, “San Luis Oldest Town in Colorado” (see photo).

-Sanchez Reservoir, State Wildlife Area, Fishing, Bird Watching
+Sanchez Reservoir State Wildlife Area (SWA), Fishing, Bird Watching

 On the east side of Wild Horse Mesa, Sanchez Reservoir (see top photo), completed in 1913, was the fifth largest earth and stone dam in the world at that time.
-Today it is a state wildlife area with a 4-mile long, 2,000 acre lake that provides excellent fishing for northern pike, yellow perch, walleye, trout and catfish.
+Today it is a state wildlife area with a 4-mile long, 2,000 acre lake that provides excellent fishing for northern pike, walleye, trout, yellow perch and catfish.
 It is a home for water fowl, including ducks, geese, loons, and grebes, and shore birds, including passerines and swallows.

 SLV Real Estate

 The valley is also attracting real estate investors and people looking for a great place to build a vacation home or cabin, retirement home or just to buy some affordable land where they can visit or bring their camper, tent, or RV to relax and escape the fast pace and stress of city life.